+This may be just another minestrone recipe, but I love how rich and deep it is, and how preparing it can be quite relaxing.
+This Tuscan-inspired fall minestrone is essentially Italy in a bowl.
 Vegan Broccoli Cheeze Chickpea Burgers.
 I know you read the title of this post and COULDN’T EVEN.

 Broccoli cheeze goodness, in burger form.
 Minus the cheese.
 Coconut Kale Chia Spread – Organic Burst® When a few OB team members made this spread the other day we seriously could not stop eating it!

 Green vegetable tart with buckwheat sunflower crust - Amy Chaplin.
 This tart has been on my mind and in the making for a while.

 I’ve been experimenting with different fillings, trying to achieve a creamy and light texture without eggs.
 Spring Minestrone Soup Recipe.
 Print Photography Credit: Elise Bauer Welcome spring with this savory soup from Hank.

 Recipe: Frisée Salad with Pickled Rhubarb and Easter Egg Radishes.
 Ingredients For the Pickled Rhubarb:8 ounces (2 stalks) rhubarb, cut into 2-by-½-inch batons on a bias 1 cup red wine vinegar 1 cup water ½ cup sugar 2 tablespoons salt.

 It’s also nutritious, easy to prepare, easy to adapt, and super creamy and comforting.
 Now that I have that off my chest, I can go on to admit that, as I was drafting this post, I thought to myself that I might as well have called it “how to make something super brown and mushy look and sound good.”
 I even asked Steven whether or not he thought the dish was too ugly to put on the blog.
 Autumn Lima Bean and Butternut Squash Succotash.
 I’ve always been a little smitten with the word “succotash.”
 It goes in that class of words (along with, I’d argue, skillet, cobbler, casserole, dumpling, ragu, and pie) that seem to evoke warmth, coziness, gathering around the hearth–all that.
 In fairness, it’s not just the word that gets me.
 I’m also very partial to the real-life dish.

 In fact, it wasn’t until I transitioned to vegetarianism twleve years ago that I started to discover so many new foods.
 Thai Mustard Greens with Coconut Milk and Lime Juice Recipe.
 Tuscan Kale Hummus with Dill - Nirvana Cakery.
 I promised you something green this week and here it is – the most amazing Tuscan Kale Hummus with Dill to brighten up your day.
 Gluten-Free Chickpea And Oat Flapjacks From Karen DeMasco.
 BY: tanya This recipe is from pastry chef Karen DeMasco of Hearth in New York City.
 Also published on Medium.
 Ingredients 3/4 cup (110 grams) chickpea flour 1 1/4 cup (175 grams) oat flour* See Note 1/2 teaspoon baking soda 1 teaspoon baking powder 1 teaspoon sea salt 1 1/2 cups buttermilk 1 cup plain whole milk yogurt 2 tablespoons pure maple syrup 2 large eggs, separated 2 ounces unsalted butter, melted In a medium sized mixing bowl, whisk together the flours, baking soda, baking powder, and salt to combine thoroughly.